createdotnet/wdk/pages/tutorials/04using-jquery.md

 ##Versions

-You can check the current version of jQuery that your Create is using by looking at loader.js and referring to the jqv variable.
+You can check the current version of jQuery that your Create is using by looking at **loader.js** and referring to the jqv variable.

 If you need to use a different version of jQuery, you will need to namespace it and  include is above the headstuff WDK tag.
 You can do this using jQuery's built in noConflict method.
-Read more...
+[Read more.](http://api.jquery.com/jQuery.noConflict/)